Consilia Virginia

 Virginia, John Smith · 1612 / 1690

-Expert Placement Strategic Counsel Policy Drafting Security Advisory Decision Support Campaign Operations Institutional Writing Risk & Posture Review Expert Sourcing Headhunting & Recruitment B2B Introductions Policy Development Academic Commissioning Structural Advisory Procurement Advisory Regulatory Alignment Executive Search Adversarial Assessment Protocol Development Personnel Vetting OPSEC Review Campaign Analysis Voter Targeting Press Outreach Stakeholder Mapping Narrative Positioning Institutional Writing Bespoke Scoping Vetted Networks Discreet by Default Selective by Design Expert Placement Strategic Counsel Policy Drafting Security Advisory Decision Support Campaign Operations Institutional Writing Risk & Posture Review Expert Sourcing Headhunting & Recruitment B2B Introductions Policy Development Academic Commissioning Structural Advisory Procurement Advisory Regulatory Alignment Executive Search Adversarial Assessment Protocol Development Personnel Vetting OPSEC Review Campaign Analysis Voter Targeting Press Outreach Stakeholder Mapping Narrative Positioning Institutional Writing Bespoke Scoping Vetted Networks Discreet by Default Selective by Design
+Expert Placement Strategic Counsel Policy Drafting Security Advisory Decision Support Campaign Operations Institutional Writing Risk & Posture Review Expert Sourcing Headhunting & Recruitment B2B Introductions Policy Development Academic Commissioning Structural Advisory Procurement Advisory Regulatory Alignment Executive Search Adversarial Assessment Protocol Development Personnel Vetting OPSEC Review Campaign Analysis Voter Targeting Press Outreach Stakeholder Mapping Narrative Positioning Institutional Writing Considered Scoping Vetted Networks Discreet by Default Selective by Fit Expert Placement Strategic Counsel Policy Drafting Security Advisory Decision Support Campaign Operations Institutional Writing Risk & Posture Review Expert Sourcing Headhunting & Recruitment B2B Introductions Policy Development Academic Commissioning Structural Advisory Procurement Advisory Regulatory Alignment Executive Search Adversarial Assessment Protocol Development Personnel Vetting OPSEC Review Campaign Analysis Voter Targeting Press Outreach Stakeholder Mapping Narrative Positioning Institutional Writing Considered Scoping Vetted Networks Discreet by Default Selective by Fit

 US GDP 2026 · ~$30–31.8T (IMF) · Defense: ~$997B–$1T+ (NDAA FY2026) China GDP 2026 · ~$19–20.6T (IMF) · Defense: ~$313–314B (PRC official, est. real higher) Germany GDP 2026 · ~$5.0–5.3T (IMF) · Defense: ~$88.4B (BMVg 2026) India GDP 2026 · ~$4.1–4.5T (IMF) · Defense: ~$86.1B (Min. of Finance India) Japan GDP 2026 · ~$4.2–4.4T (IMF) · Defense: ~$55–58B (MOD Japan) UK GDP 2026 · ~$4.2T (IMF) · Defense: ~$80.5–81.7B (HM Treasury) France GDP 2026 · ~$3.5T (IMF) · Defense: ~$58.7–64.6B (Ministère des Armées) Italy GDP 2026 · ~$2.5–2.7T (IMF) · Defense: ~$33B (Ministero della Difesa) Canada GDP 2026 · ~$2T+ (IMF) · Defense: ~$30B (DND Canada 2026) Russia GDP 2026 · ~$2T+ (IMF) · Defense: ~$149–157B — ~6% GDP (SIPRI 2024) Saudi Arabia GDP 2026 · ~$1.1T (IMF) · Defense: ~$72.5–80B (SIPRI) Ukraine Defense Budget 2026 · ~$53–64.7B est. (Kyiv Economic School / NATO) Global military spending 2026 · ~$2.6T projected — record high (SIPRI trend) US defense: largest single-nation military budget in history at ~$1T (FY2026) Top 3 (US + China + Russia) · over 50% of global defense expenditure (SIPRI) NATO combined defense spending 2025 · ~$1.47T (NATO HQ estimate) 23 of 32 NATO members at 2% GDP target in 2025 (NATO HQ) India overtaking Japan as 4th-largest economy 2026 (IMF WEO Oct 2025) World nominal GDP 2026 · ~$115T+ projected (IMF WEO) G7 share of world GDP · ~44% (IMF 2025) G20 share of world GDP · ~85% (IMF 2025) Emerging market economies share · ~43% of world GDP (IMF 2025) South Korea GDP 2026 · ~$1.8T (BOK/IMF) · Defense: ~$50B (MND Korea) Australia GDP 2026 · ~$1.8T (ABS/IMF) · Defense: ~$32B (DJSI Australia) Turkey GDP 2026 · ~$1.4T (TurkStat/IMF) · Defense: ~$40B (Turkish MoND) Brazil GDP 2026 · ~$2.4T (IBGE/IMF) · Defense: ~$20B (Ministério da Defesa) Netherlands GDP 2026 · ~$1.2T (CBS/IMF) · Defense: ~$22B Poland GDP 2026 · ~$900B (GUS/IMF) · Defense: ~$34B — 4% GDP (MON Poland) Israel Defense budget 2026 · ~$27–30B — wartime posture (Israeli MoD) Global defense R&D spending 2025 · ~$120B est. (SIPRI/IISS) US GDP 2026 · ~$30–31.8T (IMF) · Defense: ~$997B–$1T+ (NDAA FY2026) China GDP 2026 · ~$19–20.6T (IMF) · Defense: ~$313–314B (PRC official, est. real higher) Germany GDP 2026 · ~$5.0–5.3T (IMF) · Defense: ~$88.4B (BMVg 2026) India GDP 2026 · ~$4.1–4.5T (IMF) · Defense: ~$86.1B (Min. of Finance India) Japan GDP 2026 · ~$4.2–4.4T (IMF) · Defense: ~$55–58B (MOD Japan) UK GDP 2026 · ~$4.2T (IMF) · Defense: ~$80.5–81.7B (HM Treasury) France GDP 2026 · ~$3.5T (IMF) · Defense: ~$58.7–64.6B (Ministère des Armées) Italy GDP 2026 · ~$2.5–2.7T (IMF) · Defense: ~$33B (Ministero della Difesa) Canada GDP 2026 · ~$2T+ (IMF) · Defense: ~$30B (DND Canada 2026) Russia GDP 2026 · ~$2T+ (IMF) · Defense: ~$149–157B — ~6% GDP (SIPRI 2024) Saudi Arabia GDP 2026 · ~$1.1T (IMF) · Defense: ~$72.5–80B (SIPRI) Ukraine Defense Budget 2026 · ~$53–64.7B est. (Kyiv Economic School / NATO) Global military spending 2026 · ~$2.6T projected — record high (SIPRI trend) US defense: largest single-nation military budget in history at ~$1T (FY2026) Top 3 (US + China + Russia) · over 50% of global defense expenditure (SIPRI) NATO combined defense spending 2025 · ~$1.47T (NATO HQ estimate) 23 of 32 NATO members at 2% GDP target in 2025 (NATO HQ) India overtaking Japan as 4th-largest economy 2026 (IMF WEO Oct 2025) World nominal GDP 2026 · ~$115T+ projected (IMF WEO) G7 share of world GDP · ~44% (IMF 2025) G20 share of world GDP · ~85% (IMF 2025) Emerging market economies share · ~43% of world GDP (IMF 2025) South Korea GDP 2026 · ~$1.8T (BOK/IMF) · Defense: ~$50B (MND Korea) Australia GDP 2026 · ~$1.8T (ABS/IMF) · Defense: ~$32B (DJSI Australia) Turkey GDP 2026 · ~$1.4T (TurkStat/IMF) · Defense: ~$40B (Turkish MoND) Brazil GDP 2026 · ~$2.4T (IBGE/IMF) · Defense: ~$20B (Ministério da Defesa) Netherlands GDP 2026 · ~$1.2T (CBS/IMF) · Defense: ~$22B Poland GDP 2026 · ~$900B (GUS/IMF) · Defense: ~$34B — 4% GDP (MON Poland) Israel Defense budget 2026 · ~$27–30B — wartime posture (Israeli MoD) Global defense R&D spending 2025 · ~$120B est. (SIPRI/IISS)